smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 If a widget becomes visible on the display, the HMI should notify Core that the widget is activated.
 Core should then notify the app that the widget is now in HMI_FULL.
 This can be the case if the user changes the HMI to present the widget area (e.g. the home screen shows app widgets).

-Audio streaming state is not related to screens but to system's audible state.
+Audio streaming state is not related to screens, it is related to system's audible state.
 To limit the changes in the RPC and support backward compatibility, `audioStreamingState` should be provided to all screens of one app.
 HMI and SDL core should make sure to send the same audio states to all screens.

 Example: If a media app has created a widget and then becomes audible, the media app should receive two `OnHMIStatus` notifications for both screens (main and widget) and both audio streaming states are set to `AUDIBLE`.
 This will ensure a consistent audible state.

-Just as today, main and widget screens will receive a notification about their current system context.
+Currently, main and widget screens will receive a notification about their current system context.
 By default screens system context will be `MAIN`.
 In case of a voice session the context of all existing screens will be `VRSESSION`.
-As for main screens, widgets should be told if they are obscured by an Alert of the own application `ALERT` or by any other HMI overlay `HMI_OBSCURED`.
+In regards to main screens, widgets should be told if they are obscured by an Alert of the application `ALERT` or by any other HMI overlay `HMI_OBSCURED`.

-Above requirement to provide system context notifications to widgets requires additions to the HMI_API
+The above requirements require additions to the HMI_API in order to provide system context notifications to widgets.

 ```xml
 <interface name="UI">